Abisco96/Abisco96/README.md

 ## ⭐ Final Note

-I’m passionate about solving real-world problems using technology — especially in areas like **environmental monitoring, healthcare, and smart infrastructure**.
+I’m passionate about solving real-world problems using technology — especially in:

+- 🌍 Environmental monitoring
+- 🏥 Healthcare systems
+- 🏙️ Smart infrastructure

-🚀 Currently seeking opportunities where I can build impactful systems and continue growing as an engineer.
+🚀 Currently seeking opportunities to build impactful systems and grow as an engineer.